 Linzee Prescott was treasurer of the Atlantic Cotton Mills.

-They continued to live at 30 Gloucester in 1904, but had moved to 413 Beacon by 1905.
+They continued to live at 30 Gloucester during the 1903-1904 season, but moved thereafter to 413 Beacon.

 William DeFord Bigelow was a building contractor.
 He served in World War I from 1916 to 1919, first as a member of the American Field Service, organized n 1915 by Harvard Professor A. Piatt Andrew to provide ambulance drivers to aid the French, and then with the US Army Ambulance Service until 1919.
 After the war, he became president of the New England Oil Refining Company and then a real estate dealer.